Why Licensing Isn’t Required in Texas and How to Protect Your Home

 There is only one benefit of hiring an unlicensed contractor – it will save you money upfront.
 Why?
 Because unlicensed contractors generally cost less to hire than licensed ones.
 But trying to cut costs can actually end up costing you more in the long run.
 Here are some things to think about before you decide to hire an unlicensed contractor:

-No Extended Warranties.
-Many roofing manufacturers offer certification to roofers to state that they are properly trained in the installation of their products.
-As a benefit offered to those certified, extended warranties are usually offered.
+Many roofing manufacturers offer certification to roofers to state that they have adequate training in the installation of their products.
+As a benefit offered to those certified, manufacturers usually offer extended warranties.
 But roofing contractors that won’t obtain their licensing probably haven’t gone out of their way to obtain certification either, which means that you won’t have the benefit of these extended warranties.

 Other Things You Should Know about Texas Roofing Requirement

-Just as the state of Texas does not require contractors to have licensing, it also doesn’t require them to have general liability insurance.
+Just as the state of Texas does not require contractors to have a license, it also doesn’t require them to have general liability insurance.
 But if you are hiring a roofing contractor, this is something that you will want to make sure they have.
-This policy is what will protect a contractor, as well as their clientele in the case of accident, injury, or damage.
+This policy is what will protect a contractor, and their clientele, in the case of accident, injury, or damage.

-In conclusion, contractors in Texas do not have to legally have licensing to work on your roof.
-With that being said, hiring a licensed contractor is the only way to protect your home.
-Not only does licensing ensure that a contractor holds proper insurance and has the experience necessary to do the job right, but it can also give you the confidence that you are not being scammed.
-When hiring a roofing contractor, don’t hire someone who won’t go the extra mile to make you feel secure – look for a contractor that is fully licensed and insured.
+In conclusion, contractors in Texas do not have to have a license to work on your roof legally.
+Hiring a licensed contractor is the only way to protect your home.
+Licensing ensures a contractor holds proper insurance and has the experience necessary to do the job right.
+It can also give you peace of mind, knowing you are not hiring someone who may attempt to scam you.
+When hiring a roofing contractor, do not hire someone who will not go the extra mile to make you feel secure – look for a contractor that is fully licensed and insured.